Arts Law Information Sheet

 4. to enter into a commercial rental arrangement in respect of the recording.

-Performers’ rights in pre 1 January 2005 sound recordings
+Performers’ rights of copyright in sound recordings made prior to 1 January 2005

-However, the new rights of performers in pre-existing sound recordings are very limited:
+However, the rights of performers in such pre-existing sound recordings are very limited:

 1. the owner of copyright immediately before that date will be able to go on exploiting the copyright as they expected to do when contracting the performers to make the recording (for example, when the record company and the band entered into a recording agreement);

-2. the performers will not be able to stop the original copyright owner, that is prior to 1 January 2005, from licensing the use of the sound recording to third parties; and
+2. the performers will not be able to stop the original copyright owner, from licensing the use of the sound recording to third parties; and

 3. the performers will not be able to sue for damages, recover infringing copies or receive remuneration for the use of the recording under statutory licences, or for the retransmission of broadcasts.

-However, performers will be able to take action to stop the making, distribution or importation of pirated copies of their recording where the original owner of the copyright was not able to take action.
+Performers can however take action to stop the making, distribution or importation of pirated copies of their recording where the original owner of the copyright does not, or is not able to take action.

 Exceptions

-There are exceptions to the new extension of performers’ rights.
+There are exceptions to performers’ rights of copyright.
 A performer will not be a maker, and therefore not be a co-owner or an owner of an equal share in the sound recording of a live performance if:

 1. the performer was performing under the terms of a contract of employment (the employer will own his/her share in the copyright in the sound recording of the live performance);